Amazon: The Bubble Expands Further

 Will past be prologue for the roaring Internet/tech stocks?

-If 50X P/E was too high in 2015, why is about 200X OK today for shares in a larger, much lower-margined enterprise?
+If 50X P/E was too high in 2015, why is about 200X (approximate) OK today for shares in a larger, much lower-margined enterprise?

 The extreme market reaction to this press release is important to consider, because, as a detail...